lechup/hassio-addons/serveo/README.md

+This is a fork of [lechup/hassio-addons](https://github.com/lechup/hassio-addons) with added support for custom ssh port.

 ## WARNING

 I'm not creator of `serveo.net`.
-All Your traffic can be eavesdropped by the owner of this server. **In case You have external IP I recommend to use DuckDNS or any other dynamic DNS service**.
+All Your traffic can be eavesdropped by the owner of this server.
+I would recommend [signing up on Google Cloud and getting a lifetime free Compute Engine instance](https://cloud.google.com/free/) and setup serveo there.

 ## About